RedisLabs/redislabs-docs/content/ri/installing/install-k8s.md

 aliases: /ri/install/install-k8s/
 ---

 [Redis Enterprise Software for Kubernetes]({{<relref "/kubernetes/_index.md">}}) databases can be connected to a RedisInsight desktop client the same way as any other database.
-However, you can also install RedisInsight directly on your Kubernetes cluster.
-This deployment can be created with or without a LoadBalancer service or persistent storage.
+However, you can also install RedisInsight directly on your Kubernetes cluster with a deployment.
+You can also add an accompanying load balancer service, persistent storage, or both.

 This deployment can be created with or without a LoadBalancer service.
 To add persistent storage, create a PersistentVolumeClaim.